wadlo/Themey/README.md

 ## Others
-Coming soon!
-If there's a styled UI you need, please reach out to the Discord.
-We're always looking for feedback and love meeting other devs.
+Available upon request.
+If there's a styled UI you need, let us know either by creating an issue in Github or reaching out on Discord.

 # Setup
 Each theme folder includes a `.tres` file and all necessary images for you to use that theme.
 Don't forget when copying the files over to include the `themes` folder at the root of your Godot project so imports aren't messed up.